Nkwor-Jane/attendance-system/README.md

 # Attendance Management System

-An Attendance Management System is web-based software application designed and developed for recording, tracking and storing students’ attendance in institutions.The proposed system uses a generated QR code which can be scanned with the mobile phone of students.
+An Attendance Management System is web-based software application designed and developed for recording, tracking and storing students’ attendance in institutions.
+The proposed system uses a generated QR code which can be scanned with the mobile phone of students.
 This process does not require much action from the lecturer except displaying the generated QR code.

 ## Format